 Maitland’s historical fiction tends to be on the dark side with a touch of the supernatural, so I’ve been saving this for when the night’s start to draw in.

 The Quarry by Iain Banks

-Have you read any of these?
-What are you hoping to read this Autumn?
-Also, link in the comments if you have also taken part in this week’s Top Ten Tuesday topic.
+What are you looking forward to reading this Autumn?
+Also, please link in the comments if you have taken part in this week’s Top Ten Tuesday topic too.